-Even though gamification is based on motivation and the desire to get some type of award, gamers are often attracted by the sole purpose of entertainment.
+Even though gamification is based on motivation and the desire to get some type of award, gamers are often attracted for the sole purpose of entertainment.
 If your task is to make your email stand out among the others, then the fun part of this game will come in handy.

 Motivation of users to act

-A case by Zizi, the chain of Italian restaurants, shows how gamification can increase user engagement.
+A case by Zizi, a chain of Italian restaurants, shows how gamification can increase user engagement.
 At first, they sent out an email promoting a certificate to visit their restaurant, and the open rate was 12%, while only 1% of the users activated the certificate.

 Gamification examples and ideas for emails

-An email with gamification may need a special effort and more time to be prepared.
+An email with gamification may require special effort and more time to be prepared.
 Some games can be developed by a marketer and a designer, while others will require a developer.
 Below, you will find a few gamification ideas with a different level of complexity for you to get inspired.

 The first gamification idea is to provide users with an award immediately after they take an action.
 You can use dedicated plugins to recreate a scratch card and include it to your email.
 Take a look at the example of this approach applied by Neiman Marcus: